aureq/aws-toolbox/ec2/ami/ami-backup/README.md

 In addition of creating AMIs, the creation script offers the ability to set an expiry date (or a retention period).

 Once an AMI has expired, the cleanup script will deregister your AMI and delete the subsequent snapshots.
+If an AMI has been deregistered, then each orphan snapshots are checked.
+An orphan snapshot is deleted only after it has expired.

 ## Requirements ##
 The scripts require very few things to work.